folio-org/ui-eholdings/README.md

 * `yarn start`
 * Visit your app at [http://localhost:8080](http://localhost:8080).

+By default, this will use the backend OKAPI cluster at https://okapi.frontside.io However, if you want to run the application against the mirage server contained within the browser, you can turn it on with the `--mirage` option:

+* `yarn start --mirage`

 ## Running Tests

 * `yarn test` (uses Karma and Mocha to test the application)